vedph/cadmus_doc/plugins/backend.md

 Thus, from the point of view of *data* there is no change to be made to the existing Cadmus Docker images.

+Anyway, for the backend the usual way of building projects based on Cadmus is creating new parts specialized for that project, and providing an API customized to use them.
+The former task is specific to each project.
+The latter task can be completed by just composing Cadmus components together.

 ## Software

 The API project includes only infrastructure and a RESTful API.
 All the core business and data logic are outside of it, in the Cadmus core project.
 API related services are in the API services library.